-The Company's Board comprises the Chairman (an Independent Non-Executive Director (NED)), the CEO, the CFO, and six further NEDs (five independent and one nominated by the Group).
+The Company's Board comprises the Chairman (an Independent Non-Executive Director (NED)), the CEO, and four further NEDs (three independent and one nominated by the Group as a Shareholder Representative Director).
 The three committees comprise independent NEDs only.

 The 'three lines of defence model', and roles and responsibilities of key functions